ChartIQ/ChartIQ-React-Native-SDK/README.md

 npm i @chartiq/react-native-chartiq
 ```

-Import the library into your project and provide a [remote url](https://documentation.chartiq.com/tutorial-Getting%20the%20SDK.html#installing) to the ChartIQView component and set the dataMethod to either "pull" or "push", depending on how you want to provide data to the chart.
+Import the library into your project, provide a url to your deployed [ChartIQ app](https://documentation.chartiq.com/tutorial-Quick%20Start.html) in the ChartIQView component, and set the dataMethod to either "pull" or "push", depending on how you want to provide data to the chart.

 ```js
 import {ChartIQView} from '@chartiq/react-native-chartiq';